juhku1/esp32-c3-gps-nmea-udp/README.md

-# ESP32-C3 GPS NMEA → UDP Bridge
+# ESP32 GPS NMEA → UDP Bridge

-ESP32-C3 firmware that reads NMEA data from u-blox GPS receiver and forwards it via UDP.
+ESP32 firmware that reads NMEA data from u-blox GPS receiver and forwards it via UDP.

+**Note:** Works with ESP32 classic.
+For ESP32-C3, change board in `platformio.ini` to `esp32-c3-devkitm-1` and adjust GPIO pins.

 ## Features